The Northwest Passage - In the Wake of the Great Explorers - Alaska, Canada, Greenland

 Thank you, Arctic Living Ilulissat, for this enlightening experience on sled dogs.
 We were fortunate to see the dog sled practice and the level of excitement with all the beautiful dogs.
 We love how you put the dogs first, your high level of nourishment and care, your preservation of the Greenlandic dog sled culture, and your passion and love for this tradition.

-We are then rendered speechless by the fjords as we reach the top of the hill.
+The fjords then rendered us speechless as we reached the top of the hill.
 We hiked through the breathtaking and colourful natural flora to the actual fjord to experience this magical moment for the first time.

 It was very picturesque, and we took many pictures to capture this incredible landscape and moment.